 4 Days in Rome Itinerary Wrap- Up

 This covers everything you need to know for spending 4 days in Rome, Italy!
 From some of the best things to see, where to eat, places to stay, and other important travel tips to know in Rome, you are prepared to have an amazing vacation!

-If you found this Rome, Italy Itinerary helpful, please let me know in the comments below!
+If you found this Rome, Italy Itinerary helpful or have any questions, please let me know in the comments below!